 |Applicationcompiler||Build function into a standalone app|

 |Ismcc||Test the code at the time of compilation|

-- It is also useful while creating web applications; in this, users can access each web app by unique URL from the browser without any other add-on software.
+- It is also helpful while creating web applications; users can access each web app by a unique URL from the browser without any other add-on software.

 |Web Compiler||Web Deployment Package|

-- Matlab compiler used to host web applications and share them with other users in a trusted intranet environment.
+- Matlab compiler hosts web applications and shares them with other users in a trusted intranet environment.
 It can access by a single home page.

 - It also creates Map-reduce Matlab applications; these applications are also called standalone applications.